catbao/VOCA/README.md

 ```

-3、Configure your db information in the initdb/dbconfig.json file：
+3、Also, configure your database configuration in the initdb/dbconfig.json file：
    ```
    For example:
    "hostname":"127.0.0.1",